 Major - An organized program of courses leading to an Associate Degree or Occupational Certificate.
 Matriculation - A process which brings a college and a student who enrolls for credit into an agreement for the purpose of realizing the student's educational objective.
-A primary part of matriculation is the assessment, orientation, and counseling of new non-exempt students.
-The following students are exempted from the matriculation process: 1) Students who have completed an Associate degree or higher; 2) students indicating an education goal of job skills (to maintain current job), personal interest (not for employment), complete credits for high school, or maintain certificate or license (i.e., nursing, real estate).
+A primary part of matriculation is the assessment, orientation, and counseling of new nonexempt students.
+The following students are exempted from the matriculation process:

+- 1) Students who have completed an Associate degree or higher; - students who seek to enroll in noncredit courses only;

+students indicating an education goal of job skills (to maintain current job), personal interest (not for employment), complete credits for high school, or maintain certificate or license (i.e., nursing, real estate).